estoicodev/website-mauricodev/content/pages/contact.md

 sections:
   - section_id: contact-form
     type: section_form
-    content: "Hello!
+    content: >
+      Hello!
 Thank you very much for taking the time to see my work.
-Well if you want you can leave me a message below or just email me directly at <mauricodev@gmail.com>.\r\n\n\nHave a nice day!\n"
+If you want you can leave me a message below or just email me directly at
+      <mauricodev@gmail.com>.

+      Have a nice day!
     form_id: contactForm
     form_action: /thank-you
     form_fields: